 FacMedMtp-BH

 Welcome to our new students!
-The back-to-school meeting for PASS students for the 2021-22 academic year will take place on Monday, September 6, 2021.
-Find out all about this meeting depending on your assignment site in the article below.
+The orientation meeting for PASS students for the 2021–22 academic year will take place on Monday, September 6, 2021.
+Find all the details about this meeting based on your assigned campus in the article below.

-The purpose of this welcome meeting is to inform you about the PASS year and introduce you to the various players likely to be involved during your academic year.
+The purpose of this orientation session is to inform you about the structure of the PASS program and to introduce you to the various staff members who may be involved during your academic year.

-The meeting will take place at your assignment site.
+The meeting will take place at your work location

-• Site ADV (Arnaud de Villeneuve): 641 avenue du Doyen Gaston Giraud, 34093 Montpellier Cedex 5
+• ADV (Arnaud de Villeneuve) location: 641 Avenue du Doyen Gaston Giraud, 34093 Montpellier Cedex 5

-• Site Flahault (Faculty of Pharmacy): 15 avenue Charles Flahault, 34093 Montpellier Cedex 5
+• Flahault Campus (School of Pharmacy): 15 Avenue Charles Flahault, 34093 Montpellier Cedex 5